SS London (1864): Sinking

 The ship was due to take on passengers from Plymouth, but was caught in heavy weather, and the captain decided to take refuge at Spithead near Portsmouth.
 The London eventually docked in Plymouth.
 The ship then restarted the journey to Australia on 6 January 1866.
 There were 263 passengers and crew aboard, including six stowaways.
 On the third day out while crossing the Bay of Biscay in heavy seas the cargo shifted and her scuppers choked, forcing the vessel lower in the water where she was swept by tremendous seas.
 Water poured down the cargo hatches extinguishing her fires and forcing the captain to turn about and return once more toward Plymouth.
 In so doing he headed into the eye of a storm.
-On 10 January, after a considerable buffeting over several days, a sea carried away the port life boat; then at noon another wave carried away the jib-boom, followed by the fore topmost and main royalmast with all spars and gear.
+On 10 January, after a considerable buffeting over several days, a sea carried away the port life boat; then at noon another wave carried away the jib-boom, followed by the fore topmast and main royalmast with all spars and gear.
 On 11 January a huge wave crashed on deck, smashing the engine hatch which resulted in water entering the engine room putting the fires out.
 By 12 January her channels were nearly level with the sea and a decision was made to abandon ship.
 The life boats were swamped as soon as launched, with only one craft staying afloat.
 Nineteen people escaped on the life boat, only three of whom were passengers.
 When the boat was a hundred yards away from the ship, the London went down, stern first.
 As she sank, all those on deck were driven forward by the overpowering rush of air from below, her bows rose high till her keel was visible and then she was "swallowed up, for ever, in a whirlpool of confounding waters".
-The London took with her two hundred and forty-four persons.
+The London took with her two hundred and forty-four people.
 It was reported that the last thing heard from the doomed ship was the hymn "Rock of Ages".
 The nineteen people who got away in her cutter were the only ones saved.
 They were picked up next day by the barque Marianople and landed at Falmouth.

 The Wreck of the Steamer 'London' while on her way to Australia is a poem by Scottish poet William McGonagall, one of his many poems based on disasters of the time.